 - a) An outgoing international register shall be released in either one of the following two cases: - 1.
-Proceed-to-send signal not received.

-To release after the maximum delay of 10 to 20 seconds indicated by the time-out of the seizing signal.
+Proceed-to-send signal not received. - To release after the maximum delay of 10 to 20 seconds indicated by the time-out of the seizing signal.
 Register release after this delay will depend upon the arrangements preferred by the Administrations concerned, but release should preferably take place as quickly as possible after the time-out of the seizing line signal.

-2. Proceed-to-send signal received.

-This case assumes that the proceed-to-send signal has ceased at the incoming end in the normal way but owing to a fault condition the outgoing register has not pulsed out.
-The outgoing register will be released by the clear-forward/release-guard sequence prompted by the busy-flash signal sent from the incoming end on non-receipt of register signals within a certain time.
-This assumes that the busy-flash signal is received at the outgoing end before the termination of any forced release delay that Administrations may wish to incorporate in the outgoing register.

-- b) An incoming international register shall be released in either one of the following two cases: - 1.
-The ST signal not received within a certain time after commencement of the transmission of the proceed-tosend signal from the incoming end. - 2.
-On return of the busy-flash signal, transmitted from the incoming end when an error is detected in the receipt of the register multifrequency signals. - c) A transit international register shall be released in any one of the cases stated for the release of the outgoing and incoming registers in paragraphs a) and b) above.
+On the affected incoming circuit, the preferred action is to return a congestion signal. - 2.
+Proceed-to-send signal received. - This case assumes that the proceed-to-send signal has ceased at the incoming end in the normal way but owing to a fault condition the outgoing register has not pulsed out.
+The outgoing register will be released by the clear-forward/release-guard sequence prompted by the busy-flash signal sent from the incoming end on non-receipt of register signals within the appropriate time.
+This assumes that the busy-flash signal is received at the outgoing end before the termination of any forced release delay that Administrations may wish to incorporate in the outgoing register. - b) An incoming international register shall be released in eiher one of the following two cases: - 1.
+The ST signal not received within a certain time after commencement of the transmission of the proceed-to-send signal from the incoming end. - 2.
+On return of the busy-flash signal, transmitted from the incoming end when an error is detected in the receipt of the register multifrequency signals. - c) A transit international register shall be released in any one of the cases stated for the release of the outgoing and incoming registers in §§ a) and b) above.